-Over the years, there has been steady increase in the total number of subscribers, from ~630.0 million in fiscal 2019 to 850.9 million in fiscal 2023.
+Over the years, there has been steady increase in the total number of subscribers, from ~636.7 million in fiscal 2019 (as of March 2019 quarter) to 881.25 million in fiscal 2023 (as of March 2023 quarter).
 Even though there was a marginal decrease in total number of subscribers between fiscals 2021 and 2022, which may have been influenced by the Covid-19 pandemic and its impact on the economy and consumer behaviour, the overall growth trend has remained positive.

-Internet penetration has consistently increased over the years, from hovering at 49% in fiscal 2019 to 60% in fiscal 2023.
+Internet penetration has consistently increased over the years, from hovering at 49% in fiscal 2019 to 64% in fiscal 2023.
 The trend is expected to continue, with internet penetration projected to reach 73-75% by fiscal 2026, indicating a further expansion in digital access and connectivity for a significant portion of the population.